alejandrochang/StudyGuideNotes/redux.md

 The providers single purpose is to "provide" the store inot its child components.
 The provider esentially wraps the entire applcation giving the accesbility to the store to all the components.

 ### Whats the purpose of the Connect Function?
 The connect function maps the stores state and dispatches to the props of a component.
+It passes the JS functions and warps it in anothe function that connects to Redux.
+Without it, we wouldn't be able to communciate with Redux.

 ### Accessing data in Redux?
 We can either retrieve data by obtaining its current state, or change its state by dispatching an action.